Saindhabi17/SC_RNA_Repo_Data_2/README.md

 ![Genes_detected_per_cell](https://github.com/Saindhabi17/SC_RNA_Repo_Data_2/assets/133680893/5c4230bc-ccbb-4ba3-8e66-9d87aa715325)

 ### Novelty Score
+The novelty score, computed as the ratio of nGenes over nUMI, measures the complexity of RNA species in each cell.
+A low number of genes detected in a cell with many captured transcripts (high nUMI) indicates low complexity or novelty.
+This could be due to an artifact, contamination, or represent a specific cell type (e.g. red blood cells).
+A good quality cell typically has a novelty score above 0.80.
 ```
 # Visualize the overall complexity of the gene expression by visualizing the genes detected per UMI (novelty score)
 png(filename = "Novelty_score.png", width = 16, height = 8.135, units = "in", res = 300)